Chuck Steel: Night of the Trampires: Plot

-Afterwards, a flashback/dream sequence then proceeds from the perspective of renegade, maverick, cop-on-the-edge Chuck Steel, of the supposed circumstance of how he lost his wife, by being kidnapped by the local Yakuza, and falling from a helicopter to her death.
-Chuck then wakes up just before he crashes into a billboard advertising a circus.
-He then gets ready for his day, and sees on the TV a report about the new Governor and how he plans to reduce alcohol consumption in the city and help the local homeless population.
-He then shoots his TV and leaves his apartment to go to work.
-He's met by his new partner, a rookie cop named Barney, and Steel proceeds to take down some gangsters in a way that causes massive collateral damage whilst ranting to Barney about how he hates working with partners, and works alone.

-Steel is then brought before his captain, Jack Schitt, who berates Steel for his excessive methods, and reveals that Barney was so traumatised by the experience that he shot himself.
-The captain says that he's determined to get Steel partnered up with somebody, and gives him a choice between a Swedish woman, a monkey, or a cheese plant.
-He chooses the woman, but is shocked to find that she is a gormless, huge, very-clumsy masculine woman.
+In a flashback/dream sequence, renegade cop Chuck Steel relives the dramatic loss of his wife—kidnapped by the local Yakuza and sent plunging from a helicopter to her death.
+He snaps awake just before crashing into a circus billboard, gets ready, and catches a TV report about the Governor’s plans to curb alcohol use and help the homeless.
+Irritated, he shoots the TV, heads to work, and meets his new partner, rookie cop Barney.
+Together they take down some gangsters with massive collateral damage, while Steel rants about hating partners and preferring to work alone.
+Summoned by his captain, Jack Schitt, Steel is chewed out for his extreme methods and told Barney shot himself after being traumatised.
+Determined to give Steel a partner, the captain offers a choice between a Swedish woman, a monkey, or a cheese plant.
+Steel picks the woman, only to be shocked when she turns out to be huge, clumsy, and awkwardly masculine.

-The pair then go to the hospital to interview the woman from the opening, but find an old British man standing over her about to stake her.
-They arrest him and during the interrogation, he reveals that he is supernatural hunter Professor Van Rental, and that he was trying to stake the woman because she was about to become a Trampire.

-Van Rental explains that back when vampires ruled over Transylvania, they were eventually driven out by the locals and forced into squalor, scrounging for food and living like derelicts.
-After eons of this, they became depressed and took to binge drinking, and this devolved them to the point where their thirst for blood and alcohol became one and the same, and now will only pray on those with high blood alcohol levels.
-Steel doesn't believe him and has him thrown in jail.
-His captain then tells him that he's due an appointment with the department psychiatrist, Dr. Allex Cular for his anger management, but is reluctant to do so, but eventually does so.

-During the session Steel acts stand-offish and refuses to talk about his wife, but also is concerned by how Cular has been turning the rest of the station into barely stable, ineffective messes.
+The pair proceed to the hospital to question the woman from the opening scene, only to discover an elderly British man standing over her with a stake in hand.
+They arrest him, and during interrogation, he identifies himself as supernatural hunter Professor Abraham Van Rental.
+He asserts he was about to stake her because she was transforming into a Trampire.
+Van Rental recounts that when vampires once ruled Transylvania, they were eventually driven out by the locals, leaving them destitute and scavenging like vagrants.
+Over time, they became despondent, turned to binge drinking, and their thirst for blood fused with their craving for alcohol.
+Now, they prey exclusively on individuals with high blood alcohol levels.
+Steel dismisses the account and has him locked up.
+Jack then reminds him of a scheduled anger management session with the department psychiatrist, Dr. Allex Cular.
+Initially resistant, he eventually attends.
+During the session, Steel remains guarded and avoids discussing his wife but grows increasingly uneasy about how Cular has been rendering the rest of the station barely stable and ineffective.

-Through a montage, the Trampires continue to attack and create more of their numbers over the next few days, during which, Van Rental manages to escape prison and returns to the hospital to stake the woman from before, but Steel arrives just before he can, but is now more believing about what's going on.
-He opens the drapes and kills the Trampire with sunlight, but not before threatening that the 'Master' will make them pay, after which, she then turns into a bat and bites Chuck on the nose.
-During the struggle, they manage to defeat the bat, but in the process, Chuck's partner falls out the window to her death.

-Back and the station, Steel and Van Rental try to explain what happened to the captain, including how since Chuck was bitten, he'll become a Trampire too by midnight.
-The captain doesn't believe them, thinking it's another one of Chucks conspiracy theories like how the governor is an Illuminati lizard man, but allows Steel till midnight to sort this mess out, but takes the monkey, Giggles, along with him as a partner.
+In a quick montage, the Trampires keep attacking and multiplying over the next few days.
+Meanwhile, Van Rental breaks out of prison and heads to the hospital to stake the woman from earlier, but Steel shows up just in time to stop him, now more convinced than ever about what’s going on.
+Steel yanks open the drapes, blasting the Trampire with sunlight, but not before she warns that the “Master” will make them pay.
+She morphs into a bat and bites Chuck on the nose.
+In the scuffle, they take down the bat, but Chuck’s partner tragically falls out the window to her death.
+Back at the station, Steel and Van Rental try to convince Jack of the danger, explaining that since Chuck was bitten, he’ll become a Trampire by midnight.
+The captain dismisses it as another one of Chuck’s wild conspiracy theories—like his claim that the governor is an Illuminati lizard man—but gives Steel until midnight to sort it out.
+Still, he assigns Giggles the monkey as Steel’s new partner.